Powerlearnproject/se-day1-assignment-hajisml/README.md

 - Version Control Systems are software tools used for tracking changes to source code and coordinating work among team members i.e git and subversion.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+- Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delays.
+This can be mitigated by effective communication.
+- Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.
+This can be mitigated by using agile methodologies and task prioritization
+- Technical Debt: Accrued from shortcuts or suboptimal solutions, technical debt can impede future development efforts and increase maintenance costs.
+This can be mitigated by proper budgeting and adequate resource management.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+- Unit Testing: Testing individual components or modules of software.
+- Integration Testing: Testing interactions between different components or subsystems.
+- System Testing: Testing the entire software system as a whole.
+- Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.

 #Part 2: Introduction to AI and Prompt Engineering